glory-audu/ECHU-S-SALES-REPORT-DASHBOARD-PROJECT/README.md

 The newly added line chart for Profit by Quarter provides trend analysis across business quarters.

 **Key Insights from the Quarterly Analysis**

-Profit declined slightly in Quarter 2
+Profit declined slightly in the second Quarter.

-Profit increased significantly in Quarter 3
+Profit increased significantly in the third Quarter.

-Quarter 4 recorded the highest profit performance
+The fourth Quarter recorded the highest profit performance.

-The upward trend suggests strong business recovery and growth toward year-end
+The upward trend suggests strong business recovery and growth toward year-end.

 **Business Value of the Line Chart**

 Helps identify seasonal business patterns

 Supports forecasting and budgeting

 Assists management in strategic planning

 Highlights periods of low and high performance

 Enables better resource allocation